-Based on the investigative results of such investigation, , the requirements of the bargaining agreement or Board policy and the recommendations that may be generated by the investigative process employed, the president or designee shall prepare a proposed decision on the grievance.
+Based on the investigative results of such investigation, the requirements of the bargaining agreement or Board policy and the recommendations that may be generated by the investigative process employed, the president or designee will shall prepare a proposed decision on the grievance.

-In the proposed decision, under circumstances where all, or even a part of, the requested relief is to be denied grievant, the president shall schedule a conference with the grievant, which shall be held no sooner than four (4) days after the proposed decision shall be delivered to the grievant or his office.
-At the time of the delivery of the proposed decision, grievant shall also receive all material and documentation generated by the investigative process employed.
+In the proposed decision, under circumstances where all, or even a part of, the requested relief is to be denied grievant, the president will shall schedule a conference with the grievant, which will shall be held no sooner than four (4) working days after the president provides notice, pursuant to § 22.9, of the proposed decision shall be delivered to the grievant or his office.
+At the time of the delivery of the proposed decision, grievant will shall also receive all material and documentation generated by the investigative process employed.
 Further, the president of the local COHE chapter will be informed of the scheduled conference, as required in § 7.4, and will further be given, at such time, a copy of the proposed decision.